Doherty Track & Field

 - Keep the locker room clean and locked

-PRACTICE
+V. PRACTICE EXPECTATIONS

 The coaching staff has spent years fine tuning our event and strength programs.
 The programs are periodized into four parts to properly train each athlete to be strong enough and ready